illinois-cs241/illinois-cs241.github.io/_pages/peer_tutoring.md

 ## Getting Help

-We hold peer tutoring sessions via Zoom.
+We hold peer tutoring sessions either in-person or via Zoom.
 You can join by adding yourself onto the [Queue](https://queue.illinois.edu/q/queue/907) (the schedule can be found below).
 More detailed instructions are on our [Queue](https://queue.illinois.edu/q/queue/907) page.

 Please note that this is not CS 225, so we will not do your assignments.
 This is one of the last classes you will take before being thrown into 400-level courses, where the assignments are much harder, help is much more limited, and hand holding is negative.